 - C. A. Smith, MD, Ph.D., PI, W. Stauber, PT, Ph.D., Co-PI.
 Neuroelectrical Stimulation in Guillian Barre Syndrome.
 (Private donor foundation, $50,000), Active.

 - William Stauber, PT, Ph.D., PI and J. McCrory, Ph.D., Co-PI.
 Cutaneous electrical stimulation for the enhancement of exercise performance in healthy college students.
 Project on hold due to COVID-19 restrictions (Unfunded).

 Positions and Employment

-1984-1985 Associate Professor, Department of Neurology, West Virginia University, College of Medicine
+Professor, Department of Physiology & Pharmacology, West Virginia University, Morgantown, WV, 1985-present.

 Muscle physiology, exercise physiology, repetitive stress injuries, muscle injury and repair, and muscle fibrosis and movement dysfunction.